 3) Target groups whom are especially or uniquely impacted by disasters like women, youth, the elderly and the disabled.

 We are missing strong language around are the groups which stakehold the resilience building--community practitioners and their support/facilitating NGO's.
+We aren't going to buy our way out of this problem, or regulate our way out--or even staff our way out of the problems of disaster, climate change and technical hazards.
+Poor people can't afford to wait on "trickle down" benefits.
+They are going to continue to do this work, under resourced, with their support NGO's and local authorities (the triad team of actors who have been and will localize HFA).

 We wish to see them included as distinct stakeholders: suggested amendment to the role of stakeholders (III 23)-- Community practitioners, those who work and live in their own community on resilience building, together with their support NGO's should be recognized and resourced for their ability to contribute to community level resilience building through their role in resilient development, disaster risk reduction, mitigation and response.